17ALERT: Mid-Range Equipment Initiative

 Call status: Closed

-We are inviting applications from eligible researchers to purchase items of research equipment via the 16ALERT call.
-This call is the first activity in what we anticipate to be a multi-year commitment to mid-range equipment.
+We are inviting applications from eligible researchers to purchase items of research equipment via the 17ALERT call.
+This call is the second activity in what is anticipated to be a multi-year commitment to mid-range equipment.

 Advanced research equipment and the development of capability in its creative use is a key component in maintaining the competitiveness of the UK research base.
 The RCUK Strategic Framework for Capital Investment ‘Investing for growth: Capital Infrastructure for the 21st Century’ explains the important roles of acquiring state-of-the-art equipment into the science base, and the rapid development of people skilled in its use.